Robert le Maçon, Sieur de la Fontaine

-In August 1605 his wife, Anne, died, and six months later, on 25 February 1606, he married, as hissecond wife, Maturine Doute (or Doubts; d.
+In August 1605 hiswife, Anne, died, and six months later, on 25 February 1606, he married, as his second wife, Maturine Doute (or Doubts; d.
 1621), also a native of Orléans.
-By thend of his life, La Fontaine had spent almost exactly half of his years in France and half in England.
+By the end of his life, La Fontaine had spent almost exactly half of his years in France and half in England.
 He died in 1611, and was buried in his parish of St Anne Blackfriars, London, on 6 November, his death even attracting the notice of John Chamberlain. and Isaac Casaubon.
 His widow died on 15 February 1621.
 His family maintained a foot in both countries.
 His son, Louis, a king's councillor who had assisted his father in his diplomatic activities, maintained the family name in France, as the sieur de la Fontaine et d'Ancreville.
 Meanwhile his three daughters—Anne, Rachel, and Sara— all married male members of the Harderet family, another prominent refugee family, and remained in England.

 His father was Jacques Le Macon and his mother was Marie Jovanneux.
 He married his first wife, Anne, in 1557 in Orleans France.
 They had four children Louis, Suzanne, Marie and Anne.

 Fontaine became minister of the French church in London.
 In 1586 Francis Walsingham wrote to him, asking him to establish a French church in Scotland.

 His three daughters, Sara, Rachel and Anne by his second wife, Maturine Doute, married members of the Harderet family, Huguenot merchants and goldsmiths in London.

 Fontaine had business connections with a Scottish merchant George Bruce of Carnock, and in July 1588 undertook to repay a loan of £100 Stirling made to the English ambassador in Edinburgh, William Ashby.